AstroMined/debtonator/tests/integration/repositories/code_review.md

 6. **Circular Dependency Prevention**: Tests must use model fixtures for non-tested data access
 7. **Test Scope**: CRUD tests must only test basic operations; all other operations belong in advanced tests
 8. **Function-Style Tests**: All tests must use function-style tests, not class-style tests
+9. **Proper Datetime Utilities Usage**: All tests must use utility functions from `src/utils/datetime_utils.py` to ensure compliance with ADR-011

 ## CRUD Tests